 - Link practice and theory by combining doing with thinking and improve reactions to situations by applying it in real life

-Below is the list of course benefits of our Gibbs’ Reflective Cycle training programme content
+Below is the list of course content of our Gibbs’ Reflective Cycle training course

 - About the Gibbs’ reflective Cycle model and its importance and application in a business context